gtalin/100-days-of-code/log.md

 **Thoughts:** Made some modifications in pixel art.
 Learned about getters and setters in JS.
 Working on d3 Heat map

 **Link to work:** [Pixel Art Alien] (https://github.com/gtalin/tipsNtricks) [Pixel art] (http://codepen.io/gtalin/full/YNVJWB/)

+## Day 21: January 23, 2017

+**Today's Progress**: Worked on D3 heat-map.
+Wrote a script to calculate height of a tree.

+**Thoughts:** Spent quite a lot of time on D3.
+Did figure out how we can go about creating a heat map.
+Parsed the data so we can get an array of arrays for plotting a heat-map.
+Wanted to have some working code so write a script to calculate height of a binary tree.

+**Link to work:** [Codewars] (https://github.com/gtalin/CodeWars)